 Spot gold may retest support at $1,840

-SINGAPORE: Spot gold may retest a support at $1,840 per ounce, a break below which could cause a fall to $1,818.
+SINGAPORE: Spot gold may test a support at $1,840 per ounce, a break below which could cause a fall to $1,818.

-This wave is expected to be reversed by a downward wave C which could have just started.
-A projection analysis on the wave C reveals a resistance at $1,865, a break above which could lead to a gain into the range of $1,884-$1,902.
+This wave is expected to be reversed by a downward wave C which started at $1,875.26.
+A projection analysis on the wave C reveals the support at $1,840, the 23.6% level, a break below which could confirm the progress of this wave towards $1,818.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.